johnnyw66/SAP2/README.md

 Hello World
 ---
+The following text describes my design of a simple microprocessor using the **LogiSim** cad tool.

-Already familiar with **LogiSim** and just want a taster of what this microprocessor can do?
+Already familiar with **LogiSim**?
+Perhaps you just want a taster of what this microprocessor can do?

+Follow these simple steps, outlined below..

 Run **LogiSim Evolution** and open the project file **sap2.cir** using the File sub-menu.
-Once loaded, left click on the main pane showing the circuit and keeping the mouse button down - scroll the pane so that you can see the **RAM Module**.
+Once loaded, left click on the main circuit pane and keeping the mouse button down - scroll the pane so that you can see the **RAM Module**.
 Left click on the this module and select **load image** option and then select the file **sqrt.hex** followed by clicking on **Open**.
 You should notice the Ram Module change from having a sequence of zeros to starting with the hex bytes **40 c5**

 ![Square Root Routine Loaded](/images/rammodule.png)

 We're now going to run a simple square root test assembled from the source **sqrt.asm** (listed below).
 The hexadecimal equivalent of this code is contained within the file **sqrt.hex**.

-LogiSim will store the binary equivalent in the Ram Module which the microprocessor will attempt to run, when started.
+**LogiSim** will store the binary equivalent in the Ram Module which the microprocessor will attempt to run, when started.

 The hex file **sqrt.hex** was produced using the Python utility **assembler.py** by running the command **python assembler.py sqrt.asm**.